jamiahx/MOSSCHaRC/README.md

 Building such a computer needs to be easy to build and modify at a very basic level, like Arduino, highly scalable and compatible, like no other.
 That's why this project exists: To create a connections framework for creating any kind of computer: Nainite Fleet, Claytronics, UltraBook, DVR, NAS, Cell Phone, Gaming Computer, Mining Rig, Server, Supercomputer, you-name-it.

-Modular - able to use an array of Intel 8080 CPU modules with a Nvidia Tesla GPGPU module; also come in fungible modules Open Source - GPL 3.0 for now
+Modular - able to use an array of Intel 8080 CPU modules with a Nvidia Tesla GPGPU module; also come in fungible modules

+Open Source - GPLv3 and TAPR OHL

-Scalable - as big or as small as current manufacturing will allow Classicly Hackable - able to (manually) hijack and modify the framework for what ever purpose Reconfigurable - Able to physically rearrange the modules into any form, even while they're running Computer - As in Nerds
+Scalable - as big or as small as current manufacturing will allow

+Classicly Hackable - able to (manually) hijack and modify the framework for what ever purpose

+Reconfigurable - Able to physically rearrange the modules into any form, even while they're running

+Computer - As in Nerds

-Copyright Jeremiah Gaertner 2013
+Copyright Jeremiah Gaertner 2013 jamiahx@gmail.com

 This file is part of MOSSCHaRC.